apolo74/YARS/README.md

 ```

 ## Execution
-To start interacting with your PDFs just run the following line.
-The script accepts a path to a single PDF file or path to a folder with multiple PDF files.
-Follow the instructions and enjoy!
+To start interacting with your databases, it is assumed that you can provide a connection to the server.
+TODO: Follow the instructions and enjoy!
 ```
 python main.py -d [PATH_TO_PDF_FILE | PATH_TO_PDFs_FOLDER]
 ```